Discriminative Feature Feedback with General Teacher Classes

-\end{theorem} \begin{proof} Call each sub-sequence of the run between initializations of $\soadff$ a ``run segment''.
-In each run segment, $\soadff$ makes $d+1$ mistakes.
+Call each sub-sequence of the run between initializations of $\cA$ a ``run segment'' and denote $d = M(\cT,I)$.
+In each run segment, $\cA$ makes $d+1$ mistakes.
 Let $N$ be the total number of run segments.
-Then the total number of prediction mistakes made by the algorithm is at most $N(d+1) + d$.
-Since the realizable mistake bound of \soadff\ is $M(\soadff,\cT,\hist) = d$, all teachers in $\cT_\hist$ are inconsistent with all of the $N$ run segments.
+Then the total number of mistakes made by the algorithm is at most $N(d+1) + d$.
+Since the realizable mistake bound of $\cA(P)$ is $d$, all teachers in $\cT$ are inconsistent with all of the $N$ run segments.
 Therefore, any such teacher is inconsistent with at least $N$ rounds in the whole run.
 If there are at most $k$ exceptions during the run, it follows that $N \leq k$.
-Thus, $M^L_k(\asoadff,\cT,\hist) \leq k(d+1) + d = (k+1)d+k$. \end{proof}
+Thus, $\gaa(\cA,\cT, I)$ makes at most $k(d+1) + d = (k+1)d+k$ mistakes. \end{proof}

-We note that the upper bound in fact holds for a wide range of interactive prediction protocols, of which DFF is but one example.
-We provide a formal statement and proof of the following result in \appref{interactive}. \begin{theorem}[Informally] For any ``natural'' interactive protocol with a realizable mistake upper bound of $d$, there is an algorithm that obtains a mistake upper bound of at most $(k+1)d+k$ for any run with at most $k$ exception rounds. \end{theorem}